ski helmet buyers guide

 Because you need a helmet for snowboarding and skiing safety, snowboard and ski helmets are essentially the same.
 You may hear people use the terms "ski helmet" and "snowboard helmet" interchangeably, or "snow helmet" used as a catch-all phrase for both sports.
 Similarly, it's safe to wear ski and snowboard helmets for either activity because there are no distinct differences between the two, as far as the risk of injuries goes.
 When you purchase a snow helmet, you can use it for both skiing and snowboarding.

-3. What Is the Safest Ski Helmet?
+3. What Is the Safest Ski and Snowboard Helmet?

 - Safety certification: There are two main snow helmet safety certifications — the U.S. certification (ASTM F 2040) and the European certification (CE EN 1077).
 To receive these approvals, a ski helmet must pass a series of tests that involve dropping them from different heights at varying speeds.
 Make sure you get a snow helmet with at least one, if not both, these certifications.